-15. Power to license premises for acupuncture, tattooing ear piercing and electrolysis.
-16. Power to license pleasure boats and pleasure vessels.
-17. Power to license market and street trading.
-18. Duty to keep list of persons entitled to sell non-medicinal poisons.
-19. Power to license dealers in game and the killing and selling of game.
-20. Power of register and license premises for the preparation of food.
-21. Power to issue, amend or replace safety certificates (whether general or special) for sports grounds.
-22. Power to issue, cancel, amend or replace safety certificates for regulated stands at sports grounds.
-23. Duty to promote fire safety.
-24. Power to license premises for the breeding of dogs.
+Power to license premises for acupuncture, tattooing ear piercing and electrolysis.
+Power to license pleasure boats and pleasure vessels.
+Power to license market and street trading.
+Duty to keep list of persons entitled to sell non-medicinal poisons.
+Power to license dealers in game and the killing and selling of game.
+Power of register and license premises for the preparation of food.
+Power to issue, amend or replace safety certificates (whether general or special) for sports grounds.
+Power to issue, cancel, amend or replace safety certificates for regulated stands at sports grounds.
+Duty to promote fire safety.

 25. Power to license pet shops and other establishments where animals are bred or kept for the purposes of carrying on a business.
-26. Power to register animal trainers and exhibitors.